mustardamus/akrasia-jekyll/_posts/2014-06-24-bratislava-dead-on-arrival.md

 to walk.

 So I thought fuck it, got 50€ from an ATM and took a cab.
 I already knew beforehand that this is a bad idea.
 Why?
-Because everyone travelling can tell you that cab drivers waiting in front of train- or bus-stations are ripping off tourists.
+Because everyone traveling can tell you that cab drivers waiting in front of train- or bus-stations are ripping off tourists.
 Lovely generalization, isn't it?
 I heard it over and over again.
 It never happened to me because I usually like the adventure of taking unknown